Titirangi: History

 Titirangi remained primarily farmland until the advent of World War I, when the number of farm workers in the area plummeted and native plants began to recolonise the area.
 The Titirangi township greatly developed in the 1910s, because of a need for the laborers working on Scenic Drive (then known as Exhibition Drive) to have lodgings.
 Exhibition Drive opened on 24 January 1914.
 In the early 20th century, Wood Bay, French Bay and other Manukau Harbour beaches became popular destinations for Aucklanders.

 In 1930, the Hotel Titirangi (now known as Lopdell House) was established as a modern hotel, however the hotel faced difficulties securing a liquor license due to the prohibition of alcohol in West Auckland, and closed less than six months later.

 As road access improved in the 1960s, the community became increasingly suburban.
 Artist Colin McCahon lived at Otitori Bay in Titirangi in the 1950s, during which he painted a number of artworks inspired by the Titirangi landscape.
+McCahon House is an artists residency.
+Artists include Tanu Gogo Emily Karaka, Cora-Allan Wickliffe, Judy Millar, Luise Fong, Eve Armstrong, Lisa Reihana and Ava Seymour.

+Governance

+The Titirangi Road District was formed on 30 April 1870, and was subsequently merged with the Manuaku Road District and abolished 2 years later.